-The Fault Finding guide covers common symptoms, causes and solutions that are likely to be encountered by the average user.
-If an issue with the GEO3.1 cannot be solved using the Fault Finding guide, contact your nearest Eclipse Service Centre for assistance.
+The fault finding guide covers common symptoms, causes and solutions that are likely to be encountered by the average user.
+If a issue with the GEO3.5 cannot be solved using the fault finding guide, contact your nearest Eclipse Service Centre for assistance.